-Lentils - Traditionally, you need dark brown lentils for mujadara which are a bit difficult to find in regular supermarkets, but they are available online or at Middle Eastern shops.
+- Lentils: Traditionally, you need dark brown lentils for mujadara which are a bit difficult to find in regular supermarkets, but they are available online or at Middle Eastern shops.
 Here I used regular green lentils that you can find in every supermarket.
 Both green and brown lentils would work for this recipe but make sure not to use red lentils.

 - Spices: You need a combination of salt, cinnamon and cumin.
 If you're not a fan of cinnamon you can just leave it out.

 - Onion: All the flavor of this dish comes from the onions.
 Use at least 4 onions for this recipe.
 You need two to cook with the rice and lentils and two to fry and top the dish.

 - Heat some olive oil over medium heat and start frying the sliced onions until they are golden brown.
 Fried onions are what bring so much flavor to this lentil and rice recipe.

 - Heat the olive oil in a pot over medium heat.
 Sauté chopped onion and once it's golden, add in lentils and give it a nice stir for about two minutes.

 - Bring to a simmer and then cover and cook until lentils and rice are fully cooked.
 If the water is completely absorbed but the rice and lentils are not fully cooked, add ⅛ cup more water and cook for some more minutes.

-Once the rice and lentils are completely cooked, let the lentil and rice sit for a few minutes.
+- Once the rice and lentils are completely cooked, let the lentil and rice sit for a few minutes.
 Fill a platter with mujadara and then top it with the fried onion.
 Serve warm.